In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 5. CNC Machining

 Does your glass need to meet exact specifications for shape and size?
-Are there small flaws that need to be addressed?
+Are there minor flaws that need to be addressed?
 Your glass fabricator should have CNC machining capabilities to fabricate glass to precise measurements and within acceptable tolerances.

 "Precise sketch measurements ensure your glass manufacturer efficiently